Skip to main content

 Impact Report

-We’re devoted to using our creative skills and design knowledge to call attention to urgent issues, namely the climate crisis and inequality.
-Our Impact Report evidences commitment to this purpose, contextualises how we avoid contradiction, and sets out our plan for further improvement.
+We use creativity and design to raise awareness about pressing issues, namely the climate crisis and inequality.
+Our Impact Report demonstrates our commitment to this purpose, contextualises how we avoid contradiction, and outlines our plan for further improvement.

 Income

-Creative agencies promoting solutions to ecological and social issues are responsible for the total of their work—including any contradictory commissions from industries causing crises.
+Creative agencies promoting solutions to ecological and social issues are responsible for the entirety of their work—including contradictory commissions from industries that cause crises.

 We declare our entire revenue (est’d 2014) categorised by sector, positioning partners to consider whether our projects represent a conflict of interest: